joshperry/carwings/protocol.markdown

 # Carwings JSON API Protocol

 This protocol is a much simpler interface to the Carwings telematics information.
 The original protocol was an XML SOAP API and was a bit of a pain to work with.
+Requests to this protocol began failing in February 2016 signaling its decomissioning.

 Every operation is executed as a simple HTTP GET request and responds with a JSON document.
 Parameters for the operation are encoded on the querystring, and for simple testing/scripting,